is available to any Seattle University student who is interested in

 we are here to support you.

-worked in Health Professions Advising since 2005 in both California and Texas.
+worked in Health Professions Advising for over 10 years in both California and Texas.

 I am from a family of physicians and know how important good pre-health